mlorentedev/mlorentedev.github.io/_posts/2024-05-12-understanding-the-future-of-application-deployment.md

   - "microservices"
   - "k8s"
 readtime: true
-language: en
+lang: en
-lang-ref: intro
 ---

+> ⚡️ **TL;DR**
-In today's fast-paced tech world, quickly and efficiently deploying software applications is critical for businesses of all sizes. **Containers** are revolutionary technology that provides a lightweight, portable, and isolated environment for applications to run.
+> In today's fast-paced tech world, quickly and efficiently deploying software applications is critical for businesses of all sizes. **Containers** are revolutionary technology that provides a lightweight, portable, and isolated environment for applications to run.

 ## The Concept of Containers